ZOO-Project/ZOO-Project/docs/contribute/service_providers.rst

  * documentation

-The section below provides a list of service providers who can help you in getting the best out of your pygeoapi investment.
+The section below provides a list of service providers who can help you in getting the best out of your ZOO-Project investment.

 If you are a service provider and would like to be listed on this page, please feel free to `add yourself to the service provider list <https://github.com/ZOO-Project/ZOO-Project/blob/main/docs/contribute/service_providers.rst>`__.